Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 Strategic AI:

-Mayhem 3 had certain oddities.
-Factions would randomly start new wars while they were getting completely owned by the Xenon.
-Or they never bothered to fix strategic ship component shortages.
+In base Mayhem 3 factions would sometimes do stupid things like starting new wars while they were already getting completely owned by the Xenon.
+Or that they never did anything to try and fix their strategic ship component shortages.
-To a very large degree faction behavior was simply random.
+To a very large degree their behavior was simply random.
 They just didn't know any better.

-But in Zero Hour the AI empires will understand a couple of very important things like:
+But in the Zero Hour Mod the AI empires will understand a couple of very important things like:

 - how large their territory is
 - how powerful their military